Operator Services - Interexchange Carriers - V15.0

-For Inward BLV/BLI you must place one order to the operator switch in each LATA within CenturyLink QC (WA and OR only).
+For Inward BLV/BLI you must place one order to the operator switch in each LATA within CenturyLink QC (NE, WA, and OR only).

 For Operator Services with Call Completion Link (CCL) using Hairpin you must place two orders for originating and terminating trunks to the designated operator switch.